 Jewelry must be conservative and appropriate (no inappropriate symbols).
-Girls are allowed to wear stud earrings and hoop earrings that are no larger than 1 inch in diameter.
-Boys are not allowed to wear any type of earring.
-Nose rings are not allowed.
 All jewelry must be removed for Physical Education or other sports events.

 Outerwear

 Students may wear coats to and from school, but they must be placed in the student's locker before homeroom and retrieved after school, for middle school.
 Elementary students will leave all coats in their classroom.
 For daily wear, the only school jackets/coats/sweatshirts with GCA Logo are allowed.
 Sweat shirts can be purchased through our school store.
 Order forms are available at the front office or on RenWeb.